AttorneyOnline/docs/docs/Development/network/MS Packet Reference.md

 Reference of fields:

 - `desk_modifier`: Whether or not to override desk appearance.
-  - `chat`: Positions "def", "pro", and "wit" default to desk and the positions "hld", "hlp" and "jud" to no desk.
   - `0`: desk is hidden
   - `1`: desk is shown
   - `2`: desk is hidden during preanim, shown when it ends